Membership

 Two pieces should be framed or presented as you would for an exhibition.

 It is important that you demonstrate your own powers of selection.
-The application portfolio may show several items, but the ones that you’ve chosen which you feel reflect exhibition quality are key.
+The application portfolio may show several items, but the ones that you have chosen to reflect exhibition quality are key.
 You are making an important distinction.
 What did you choose?

 The supporting work is useful, it provides insight, in terms of ideas management and artistic development.
 It also shows how you filter your interests, sources of inspiration and methods.